mananjhaveri/midas_iiitd_task_nlp/README.md

 ## Step 3: Embeddings

 Machines understand numbers, not text.
 Now, it's time to convert the text data to numbers.
 We can use *CountVectorizer* but it is very basic and always underperforms compared to *TfidfVectorizer*.
-So I went ahead with Tfidf only.
+So I went ahead with Tfidf.

 parameters used:
 ```python